-This means that you will only pay the interest due on your loan during a certain period, and not the capital amount due.
+This means you only pay the interest due on your loan and not the capital for a certain amount of time.
 You may be offered an interest-only option for under or over a year.

-In some cases, you may be offered a less than interest-only arrangement for a short period, as interest-only repayments may not be affordable when your situation is assessed.
+In some cases, you may be offered a less than interest-only arrangement for a short period.
+This may be done if you cannot afford the interest-only repayments.
 The difference between this lower amount and the interest-only repayment amount may be added on to your outstanding mortgage balance when the alternative repayment arrangement expires.

-You may also be offered a fixed repayment option, where you pay more than just the interest, but less than your full capital and interest repayment, for a fixed period.
+You may also be offered a fixed repayment option.
+This is where you pay more than just the interest, but less than your full capital and interest repayment, for a fixed period.
 This means that you pay interest and some capital towards your mortgage.